COSIMA/cosima-recipes/docs/contributing.rst

 * Ensure that the notebook runs!
 To do that:

-  - Clone the repository or the fork that the PR was made from;
+  - Clone the repository or the fork that the pull request was made from;
   - Checkout the appropriate branch;
   - Ensure that the notebook runs when a **new** kernel is launched.
 Ensure that all cells run in sequential order, and that all cell outputs are evaluated.

 .. _existing Pull Requests: https://github.com/COSIMA/cosima-recipes/pulls

+Do you need more help with the steps above?
+Read below:

 To clone a pull request locally
 +++++++++++++++++++++++++++++++

-If you want to test pull requests locally (i.e., to compile or run the code), you will need to download the pull request branch.
+If you want to test pull requests locally (i.e., to compile or run the code), you need to download the pull request branch.
 You can do this either by cloning the branch from the pull request.

-In this context "locally" means somewhere you can run the code - this is probably on Gadi, but may also be on a local machine.
+In this context "locally" means somewhere you can run the code -- this is probably on Gadi, but may also be on a local machine.

 If you are using ssh keys for command line authentication: